kbroman/qtlcharts/index.md

 tagline: D3-based interactive charts for xQTL data
 ---

-Future home of the R/qtlcharts package, an [R](http://www.r-project.org) package to create [D3](http://d3js.org)-based interactive charts for xQTL data, for use with the [R/qtl](http://www.rqtl.org) package.
+R/qtlcharts is an [R](http://www.r-project.org) package to create [D3](http://d3js.org)-based interactive charts for xQTL data, for use with the [R/qtl](http://www.rqtl.org) package.

+---

 ### Example charts